 Do the following as you approach the end of your degree project:

 - When you consider your degree project report to be complete, send it by email to your supervisor.
 The supervisor will review the report.
 If approved, he or she will let you know that it is ready for the oral presentation.
 If not, you will need to revise the report based on the supervisor’s comments.
 The supervisor is not responsible for proofreading (either in Swedish or English).
 Keep in mind that people unfamiliar with your work should be able to read and understand the report.
 This places high demands on accuracy and clarity in your written language.
 Please note that this review by your supervisor is only to confirm that the report meets the requirements for the oral presentation.

 - If you have not already done so, find a opponent.
-It is up to you to find a suitable fellow student and to notify the supervisor and course administrator who you have designated.
+It is up to you to find a suitable fellow student.

 - You are responsible for coordinating the date and time of the presentation with the supervisor, examiner and opponent.
 When everyone agrees, it is your responsibility to inform all the parties of the final decision.
 Then ask the course administrator, at least two weeks before the presentation date, to book a room and officially notify the Department.

 - Once the date for the oral presentation of the degree project report is decided, it has to be officially announced at LTH.
 You do this by filling in the form “Annonsera din presentation”, LTH form (in Swedish).
 This is a means for additional students looking for degree project reports to oppose can find yours (and vice versa).

 - Please feel free to invite friends and family to the presentation.